 DBT can be a powerful option for teens who feel overwhelmed by their emotions or are struggling to cope with daily challenges.
 It offers structure, support, and practical tools that help teens regain stability while strengthening family relationships.

-DBT may be appropriate if your teen is showing high-risk or unsafe behaviors or acting impulsively during moments of stress.
+DBT therapy for teens may be appropriate if your child is showing high-risk or unsafe behaviors or acting impulsively during moments of stress.
 It can also help teens who experience frequent emotional outbursts, have difficulty managing stress, or are stuck in patterns that lead to ongoing conflict at home.
 When these concerns begin to interfere with daily life, DBT can provide the guidance and skills needed to move toward healthier functioning.

 It might feel like a big step, but remember why you're here—you’re looking for a way forward.